(Solved) Sony TV says No Signal (5 Ways to Fix)

 Sony tv having signal issue

-This is a highly effective method for fixing this issue.
-In 90% of cases, running the auto-program will resolve the problem.
+In 90% of cases, performing the auto-program resolves the problem.

-The auto program feature is designed to automatically adjust every signal setting and connection within the TV
+This is specifically designed to automatically adjust every signal setting and connection within the TV

 Here’s how: